Click any question below to get the answers you’re looking for!

 The point of “game fair” type online events like GenCon Online or Essen Online is to get as many people together playing games online as possible so the vendors can market to them.
 When this is your goal, it makes sense to charge the vendors and make tickets for attendees free or very cheap.

 Protospiel Online is not primarily focused on helping vendors market to the gaming public.
 Our event is about supporting people in a difficult creative endeavor and building a tight knit community.
-The things we do to shine a spotlight on the companies & media outlets that attend are not overbearing or flashy.
+The things we do to shine a spotlight on the companies & media outlets that attend and/or purchase sponsorships are not the primary thing attendees are interacting with during our convention weekends.

 Designer vs Playtester